matrix-org/matrix-spec-proposals/specification/00_basis.rst

 ..
 TODO
   Need to specify any HMAC or access_token lifetime/ratcheting tricks

-Any errors which occur on the Matrix API level MUST return a "standard error response".
+Any errors which occur at the Matrix API level MUST return a "standard error response".
 This is a JSON object which looks like::

   {